Chocolate Bubble Ring

 In my family, we’ve always referred to this as a “chocolate bubble ring.”
 It wasn’t until I reached adulthood that I learned about monkey bread, and realized this probably (maybe?) qualifies as a monkey bread.
 A chocolate-stuffed monkey bread, perhaps?

 To my knowledge, monkey bread is made by cutting biscuit dough into small bits, tossing it with cinnamon sugar, and then pouring melted butter on top.
 Somehow, I’ve made it through my life thus far without ever actually trying monkey bread, so please correct me if my Wikipedia research on monkey bread is incorrect.

 A chocolate bubble ring is pretty similar, except you’ll wrap the biscuit dough around a Hershey kiss and roll it into a ball.
 Dip the ball into the melted butter, and then roll it in a combination of brown sugar and cinnamon.
 Then bake in a bundt pan.
 Easy-peasy.

 So basically, monkey bread.
 Except filled with chocolate.
 I’m going to repeat this one more time.
 Monkey bread… filled with chocolate.
 If that’s not a serious upgrade on the original, I just don’t know what is.

-Tips for Making Chocolate Stuffed Monkey Bread
+Recommended Tools to Make Chocolate Stuffed Monkey Bread

 - I like to use “flaky” biscuits (generally the Pilsbury Grands Flaky Layers, but any brand should be the same) because you can divide the biscuit easily.
 Rather than cut the biscuit in half and then flatten it into a circle, just separate the biscuit vertically into two pieces.